shellyginelle/CPSC-599-88-Physical-and-Tangible-HCI/README.md

 # Raspberry Pi Compilation
 A compilation of work done with python on the raspberry pi!
-This project encompasses all assignements done in class (Winter 2017 Term - Currently in progress) Enjoy!
+This project encompasses all assignments done in class (Winter 2017 Term - Currently in progress) Enjoy!